Monday, June 29, 2009

 Since the sun causes the grass to grow, my 12vdc mower uses the sun

-to charge the battery with the help of a solar cell.
+Since the sun causes the grass to grow, my 12vdc mower uses the sunto charge the battery with the help of a solar cell.

 Monday, June 15, 2009